 Peanut Butter Suet Recipe

 This home-made suet recipe is a favorite with my backyard birds, including bluebirds.
-Bluebirds do not recognize suet as food initially but when when introduced to them crumbled with mealworms, they taste it and begin to recognize it as food.
-Afterwards they will readily eat it with or without mealworms present.
 The suet provides a good source of fat and protein to make available when unpredictable harsh weather arrives.

 Home-made Peanut Butter Suet